-The need for Clinical Decision Support (CDS) using digital solutions and AI is rapidly growing and its benefits are clear especially during the COVID-19 pandemic.
+The demand for Clinical Decision Support (CDS) tools utilizing digital solutions and AI is swiftly expanding, with their benefits being evident.

-Many medical device companies develop CDS software tools aiming to improve clinical practice and health outcomes.
+Numerous medical device companies are actively developing CDS tools with the goal of enhancing clinical practices and health outcomes.

-In the draft guidance FDA excludes from the definition of device (hence are not subject to medical device regulation) software functions that meet all of the following four criteria:
+The FDA excludes software functions from the medical device definition (thus exempting them from medical device regulation) if they meet all four of the following criteria: